bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 ## Heads-Up

-Next week, students will start working on their group project.
+Next week, students will start working on their group projects.
 Before this weekend, students must be assigned into groups and be talking about project ideas within their groups.

 ## Resources